smartlook/smartlook.github.io/_docs/sdk/flutter.md

 ### Record Navigation

-On Flutter, Smartlook cannot record user navigation in the app automatically, you have to add the navigation events (when user enters and exits distinct parts of the app) in the code yourself:
+On Flutter, Smartlook cannot record user navigation in the app automatically, you have to add navigation events (when user enters and exits distinct parts of the app) in the code yourself:

 ```dart
 // the first argument identifies the app section, the second the event type